Breeze/northwind-demo/server/README.md

 This folder has the sample server projects that work with any of the [client](../client) samples.

+See [STEPS-Server-NET10](STEPS-Server-NET10.md) for creating a .NET 10 server.

 See [STEPS-Server-NET5](STEPS-Server-NET5.md) for creating a .NET 5 server.

 See [STEPS-Server-Core3](STEPS-Server-Core3.md) for creating a .NET Core 3 server.